draialexis/cacf/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+## Potential issues when diving back in

+It may be beneficial to update angular and its dependencies by running `ng update @angular/cli @angular/core`

+A reinstall of fontawesome can be achieved with
+`npm install @fortawesome/fontawesome-svg-core` and `npm install @fortawesome/free-solid-svg-icons`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.